THEOplayer/documentation/theoplayer/getting-started/01-sdks/01-web/07-how-to-customize-quality-selection.md

-# How to customise quality selection and labels on the default UI (MP4)
+# How to customize quality selection and labels on the default UI (MP4)

 Some of our customers prefer MP4 assets over HLS/MPEG-DASH ones.
 One major downside to this approach is that Adaptive Bitrate Streaming (ABR) is not possible with such streams, as they don't have a playlist with multiple qualities.

 To counter this, we've made it possible to pass on a list of MP4 qualities & switch between them manually, to improve the overall UX.
-What is nice about this piece of integration code, is that it can be tweaked and applied to customise other parts of the default UI as well!
+What is nice about this piece of integration code, is that it can be tweaked and applied to customize other parts of the default UI as well!

 ## SDKs